-NOTE 4 - INVESTMENTS
+NOTE 3 - INVESTMENTS

 Effective January 2007, the Organization entered into an agreement with The Community Foundation for Greater New Haven to collect contributions and maintain amounts received in a pooled fund of securities on the Organization's behalf.
 Terms of the agreement include a normal distribution of 5.5% of the market value on an annual basis.
 However, the Organization can withdraw funds as needed with thirty days advance notice.
-There were no contributions to the Foundation in 2023 and 2022.
-The Organization also maintains a mutual fund through Calvert Investments.
+There were no contributions to the Foundation in 2024 and 2023.
+The Organization also maintains mutual funds through Calvert Investments and Fidelity Investments.